Limit theorems for non-local functionals of smooth Gaussian fields via quasi-association: Main results

+For a bounded excursion/level-set functional, stabilisation follows from a simple topological argument.
+Specifically, for a given $g$, a positive perturbation at the critical point $x$ can affect the topology by creating/destroying/merging excursion/level-set components.
+However for an excursion/level-set functional, the only changes which matter are those affecting \emph{bounded} components.
+For $R$ sufficiently large, all such changes must be captured within $\Lambda_R$, so that $d_x\Phi(\Lambda_R,g)$ is constant.
+This also reveals that the rate of stabilisation is closely related to the rate of truncated arm decay.

+\underline{Qualitative vs quantitative limit theorems:} Combining the three properties just established allows us to adapt many classical arguments for quasi-associated block sums and so establish the previously stated qualitative limit theorems (for excursion/level-set functionals).
+For instance, we prove the law of large numbers using Etemadi's method and the distributional central limit theorem using Newman's argument \cite{new80} based on the characteristic function.
+Due to the variety of techniques involved for the various limit theorems, we do not attempt to outline them here.

+The quantitative limit theorems for excursion/level-set functionals require somewhat more refined additivity and stabilisation estimates.
+Such estimates can be achieved by controlling the measure of certain truncated arm events under $\mu^t_{x,y}$.
+This, in turn, reduces to controlling arm events for $(f\mid A^t_{x,y})$, the field $f$ conditioned to have critical points at $x$ and $y$ at level $\ell$.
+To do so, we couple the conditioned and unconditioned fields (which are close, away from the critical points $x$ and $y$) and invoke the arm decay assumptions we have imposed on $f$.

+\underline{Euler characteristic and volume functional:} In studying our remaining two functionals, we make use of their more bespoke properties.

+The Euler characteristic satisfies an exact additivity property and by the Poincar\'e-Hopf theorem, it stabilises immediately.
+We are therefore able to prove stronger versions of our limit theorems for excursion/level-set functionals, without recourse to arm decay assumptions.

-\underline{Volume functional:} The volume of the unbounded component is not a topological functional, so the previous arguments can not be used directly.
+The volume of the unbounded component is not a topological functional, so the previous arguments can not be used directly.
 Instead we observe that the discrete random field $(V_w)_{w\in\Z^d}$, defined by $V_w=\Vol_\infty(w/2+[0,1/2]^d)$, is associated.
 This follows from the fact that $\Vol_\infty[\cdot]$ is a pointwise non-decreasing function of $f$ and a theorem of Pitt for positively correlated Gaussian variables \cite{pit82}.
 We can then apply standard limit theorems for discrete associated fields to $\sum_{w\in\Z^d\cap[-n,n)^d}V_w=\Vol_\infty(\Lambda_{n})$ provided that $(V_w)_{w\in\Z^d}$ satisfies the finite susceptibility condition.
-To control the correlation of the field, we use the covariance formula \eqref{e:cov_formula_outline} along with Assumption~\ref{a:trunc_arm_decay} (truncated arm decay).
-Specifically, defining
+To control the correlation of the field, we use the covariance formula \eqref{e:cov_formula_outline} along with Assumption~\aref{a:trunc_arm_decay}.